Killin' It

 Killin' It is the debut studio album by South Korean boy band P1Harmony, released on February 5, 2024, through FNC Entertainment.
 It was promoted by the lead single "Killin' It", whose music video was released alongside the album.
 It debuted atop the Circle Album Chart and in the top 40 of the US Billboard 200.

 Background and composition

 Rapper Jongseob co-wrote all tracks on the album, while members Keeho, Jiung and Intak co-wrote several tracks.
 The album was called an exploration of "throwback retro styles".

 Commercial performance

 Killin' It marks P1Harmony's highest charting release to date, becoming their first number-one album in South Korea, where it sold 148,136 copies in its first week.
-The album also debuted at number 39 on the US Billboard 200 and number eight on the US Independent Albums chart, selling 18,000 copies on its first week, entered the Top Album Sales at number two.
+The album also debuted at number 39 on the US Billboard 200 and number eight on the US Independent Albums chart, selling 18,000 copies in its first week, and entered the Top Album Sales chart at number two.